EOSgithub/linked-blog-starter-md/EH - Relic Compendium V1.1.md

 **Galvanic Core (T1)**
 Once per turn you can use your bonus action to cause one of the following effects:
 - **Electrified Chains**: Your next melee attack deals 2x Con additional lightning damage and anchors the target to the ground.
 An anchored creature that tries to move more then 10ft have to succeed a contested atlethic check or take Con lightning damage and end its movement.
-- **Fulgurant Strike**: Your next melee attack calls
+- **Fulgurant Strike**: Your next melee attack calls down a lightning bolt causing each creature adiacent to the target take 2x Con lightning damage (Dex save halves).

-**Voltaic Storm-Resistant Conduits (T1)**
+**Voltaic Conduits (T1)**
 You gain resistance to lightning damage.
 If you already have this resistance, instead, if you take lightning damage, you can reduce that damage by 1d6.
-Proficiency bonus times per short rest you can use your bonus action to **Lightning Step**: teleport up to 30 feet to an unoccupied space you can see, leaving a trail of lightning that deals 1d4 damage to one creature adjacent to your path.
+P.b. times per short rest you can use your bonus action to **Lightning Step**: move up to your speed and then deal 2x Con lightning damage to an adiacent creature.

 **Thunder God's Roaring Crash (T2)**
 Proficiency bonus times per short rest as a bonus action you can leap into the air, before crashing down on a point on the ground that you can see within 30 feet.
 All creatures in a 10-foot radius centered on that point must succeed on a Dexterity saving throw or take a number of d8s of lightning damage equal to your Constitution modifier (minimum 2d8), or half as much damage on a success.
 A creature in the same space you are landing has disadvantage on this save.